JoyadityaNath/Configuring-a-Static-Website-using-Amazon-Route-53/Amazon-S3.md

 10. Choose **Save changes**.<br><br>

 In your log bucket, you can now access your logs.
-Amazon S3 writes website access logs to your log bucket within a few minutesafter someone visits your website.
+Amazon S3 writes website access logs to your log bucket within a few minute safter someone visits your website.